 How may funds be used?
-Funds may only be used for Construction / CEI.
-Local agency must fund all other required phases.
+Funds may only be used for PE, ROW, Construction / CEI.
+Local agency must fund PD&E and other required planning phases, consistent with state/federal requirements.

 What type of funding supports this program?
-State TRIP funds and Federal SA Funds ("Other Arterial Funds")
+State TRIP funds and/or Federal SA Funds ("Other Arterial Funds")

 What are the terms?
 Funding is provided through a competitive process.
-Local agencies must show commitment to advancing planning, PD&E, design, and ROW phases; and be prepared to receive construction funding as scheduled.
+Local jurisdiction must commit to advancing planning and PD&E phases, compliance with FDOT's project intake process, and must be prepared to receive project-phase funding as scheduled.